This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Thinly slice the beef into bite-sized strips, about ¼ inch thick (see tip).
+- Prep: Thinly slice the beef into bite-sized strips, about ¼ inch thick (see tip).

-- Heat 1 tablespoon avocado oil in a large skillet over medium heat.
-Add the broccoli florets, 1/4 cup water, and a small pinch of sea salt.
+- Cook the Broccoli: Heat 1 tablespoon oil in a large skillet over medium heat.
+Add the broccoli florets, 1/4 cup water, and a pinch of sea salt.
 Cook for 4-5 minutes, or until the broccoli is bright green and slightly tender.
 Remove from the pan and set aside.

-- While the broccoli is cooking, whisk together all of the ingredients for the sauce.
+- Make the Sauce: While the broccoli is cooking, whisk together all of the ingredients for the sauce.
 Set aside.

-- Serve with a sprinkle of sesame seeds over rice or cauliflower rice.
+- Serve: Serve with a sprinkle of sesame seeds over rice or soba noodles.

 Notes

 - Thinly slice the beef against the grain between ⅛ and ¼ inch thick.
-The stripes should be bite-sized and around three inches in length so they sear quickly and can be easily be eaten off a fork.
+The strips should be bite-sized and around 3 inches in length so they sear quickly and can be easily be eaten off of a fork.
 To make slicing easy, you can freeze your thawed steak for 30 minutes prior to slicing.

-- The steak only needs a quick sear!
-To avoid rubbery beef, make sure the strips aren’t too long, and cook the beef in two separate batches.
+- To avoid rubbery beef, make sure the strips aren’t too long, and cook the beef in two separate batches.
 The strips will cook up faster, and you’ll get the perfect golden color.

 Andrea says